1

 When you publish your research, please cite our product as “AcceGen Biotech Cat.# XXX-0000”.
 In return, we’ll give you a $100 coupon.
 Simply click here and submit your paper’s PubMed ID (PMID).

-Understanding the normal function of HRPE cells and their role in retinal diseases is crucial for preventing and treating retinopathies.
-The HRPE is a vital layer of cells between the retina and choroid, responsible for maintaining retinal health and performing essential functions.
-By studying HRPE cells, we gain insights into the development, function, and pathobiology of the HRPE, enabling us to address conditions such as age-related macular degeneration, retinitis pigmentosa, diabetic retinopathy, photoreceptor degeneration, gene expression, and cellular interactions.
-These investigations provide valuable knowledge for improving diagnosis, understanding disease mechanisms, and developing effective therapeutic interventions.
+By studying Human Retinal Pigment Epithelial (HRPE) Cells, we gain insights into the development, function, and pathobiology of them, enabling us to address conditions such as age-related macular degeneration, retinitis pigmentosa, diabetic retinopathy, photoreceptor degeneration, gene expression, and cellular interactions.
+These investigations provide valuable knowledge for improving diagnosis, understanding disease mechanisms, and developing effective therapeutic strategies.

 Human Retinal Pigment Epithelial (RPE) Cells are specialized pigmented cells located in the outermost layer of the retina.
 They provide essential support to photoreceptors, facilitate nutrient transport, and play a crucial role in visual function by absorbing stray light and maintaining retinal health.